H-1B and E-3 Information and Requirements

 The Actual Wage Determination is the range paid to all individuals in a department with similar experience and qualifications.
-An H-1B worker must be paid at or above the range of wages currently paid to comparable employees.
+An H-1B or E-3 worker must be paid within the range of wages currently paid to comparable employees.

 Change of status

-H-1B status may be obtained by applying for a change of status within the US, if the foreign national beneficiary is already in a valid, non-immigration status, or if the foreign national beneficiary is overseas, by requesting USCIS to send an approved petition to the US consulate in the foreign national's country of residence.
-This will enable the individual to obtain an H-1B visa to enter the US for a fixed period of time.
+H-1B or E-3 status may be obtained by applying for a change of status within the U.S. if the foreign national beneficiary is already in a valid, nonimmigrant status.
+If the foreign national is overseas, the sponsor must request that USCIS to send an approved petition to the U.S. consulate in the foreign national's country of residence.
+This will enable the individual to obtain an H-1B visa to enter the U.S. for a fixed period of time.
 Please see the E-3 Classification webpage for more information about this status.

-It is possible for two employers to petition concurrently for H-1B status for a foreign national who will work part time with each employer.
+It is possible for two employers to petition concurrently for H-1B or E-3 status for a foreign national who will work part time with each employer.

-Termination of employment before the authorized end date should be reported to IE. If the NCSU department terminates employment for any reason before the designated end date on the H-1B approval notice, the department is responsible for the return cost of transportation for the employee to return home.
-The return cost of airfare is defined as "one-way" economy fare for the employee to the country of residence.
+Termination of employment before the authorized end date should be reported to IE. If the NCSU department terminates employment for any reason before the designated end date on the H-1B or E-3 approval notice, the department is responsible for the return cost of transportation for the employee to return to the country of last residence.

-Employment of the foreign national beneficiary may not start before the approval date (in most cases) on the Form I-797, the official USCIS approval notice for H-1B status, which will be given to the employee as soon as it is received by IE. However, if the employee currently has valid USCIS employment authorization in another non-immigrant status (e.g., F-1 or J-1) for employment at NCSU, he/she may continue to work in that status until it expires.
-If USCIS has not approved a change of status to H-1B, and the prior work authorization in F-1 or J-1 expires, the foreign national must be taken off payroll until the H-1B is approved.
+Employment of the foreign national may not start before the approval date (in most cases) on the Form I-797, the official USCIS approval notice for H-1B status, which will be given to the employee as soon as it is received by IE. However, if the employee currently has valid USCIS employment authorization in another nonimmigrant status (e.g., F-1 or J-1) for employment at NCSU, he/she may continue to work in that status until it expires.
+If USCIS has not approved a change of status to H-1B or E-3, and the prior work authorization in F-1 or J-1 expires, the foreign national must stop working and be taken off payroll until the H-1B is approved.

 Extension of H-1B Status

-An H-1B visa can be extended in increments of 3 years or less, the total time period allotted by USCIS being 6 years.
+H-1B status can be extended in increments of 3 years or less, with the total time period allotted by USCIS being six years (with some exceptions).
 If an H-1B is due to expire at a specific time, the extension must be filed, but does not have to be approved, prior to the expiration of the H-1B.
-On filing of the extension, the H-1B beneficiary is granted, as per USCIS regulations, 240 days to work with legal authorization.
-However, if the H-1B beneficiary leaves the US after the expiration of the original H-1B, he/she cannot return to the US until the H-1B extension is approved and a valid visa "stamp" is obtained from a US Consulate abroad.
+Upon timely filing the extension, the H-1B employee is granted, per USCIS regulations, 240 days to continue working with legal authorization.
+However, if the H-1B employee leaves the U.S. after the expiration of the original H-1B, he/she cannot return to the U.S. until the H-1B extension is approved and a valid H-1B visa stamp is obtained from a U.S. Consulate abroad.

-Note: Once an individual has obtained H-1B visa status for employment at NCSU, any changes in salary, FTE, site of employment, position or job duties must be reported to IE prior to any Human Resource System actions.
-In some cases, an amended H-1B visa petition will need to be filed prior to any changes occurring in the appointment.
+Note: Once an individual has obtained H-1B or E-3 status for employment at NCSU, ANY changes in salary, FTE, site of employment, position or job duties MUST be reported to IE prior to any Human Resource System actions.
+In some cases, an amended H-1B or E-3 petition will need to be filed prior to any changes occurring in the appointment.

 H-1B status is portable.
-A foreign national may apply for a transfer of H-1B status from another current US sponsor to NCSU.
+A foreign national may apply for a "transfer" of H-1B status from another current U.S. sponsor to NCSU.
 The sponsoring NCSU department must still work with IE to prepare and file our own H-1B petition with USCIS.

-The prevailing wage is the average salary for our geographic area for the occupation in which the foreign national beneficiary will be paid.
-The wage determination is made by the US Department of Labor.
-It is important for the department or hiring unit to indicate to IE the level of education and experience required for the position, not what is held by the applicant when completing this document.
+The prevailing wage is the average salary for our geographic area for the occupation in which the foreign national will be paid.
+The prevailing wage determination is made by the U.S. Department of Labor.
+It is important for the department or hiring unit to indicate to IE the level of education and experience required for the position, not what is held by the applicant when completing the sponsorship form.

 Request for Evidence (RFE)

-A request from USCIS for further information needed to adjudicate an H-1B may be sent to IE. If the H-1B is filed via Premium Processing, the RFE will take up to 2 or 3 weeks for adjudication.
-If the H-1B is filed via regular processing, the RFE can delay the case another 3-6 months.
+USCIS may send IE a request for further information to adjudicate an H-1B or E-3 petition that we have filed.
+If the H-1B is filed via Premium Processing, the RFE may take up to two or three weeks for adjudication.
+If the H-1B or E-3 petition is filed via regular processing, the RFE can delay the case another one to two months.

 USCIS Regular Processing

-As per USCIS regulations, NCSU departments are legally responsible for paying the USCIS filing fee of $325.00, and the one-time-only anti-fraud fee of $500.00.
+Per DOL and USCIS regulations, NCSU departments are legally responsible for paying the USCIS filing fee of $325.00, and the one-time-only anti-fraud fee of $500.00.
 Checks must be drawn from an NCSU account.
-Regular processing is now taking from 2 to 4 months.
+Regular processing is now taking from two to five months.